Shawn-Shan/fawkes/README.md

 Fawkes
 ------

 Fawkes is a privacy protection system developed by researchers at [SANDLab](http://sandlab.cs.uchicago.edu/), University of Chicago.
 For more information about the project, please refer to our project [webpage](http://sandlab.cs.uchicago.edu/fawkes/).
+Contact as at fawkes-team@googlegroups.com.

 We published an academic paper to summary our work "[Fawkes: Protecting Personal Privacy against Unauthorized Deep Learning Models](https://www.shawnshan.com/files/publication/fawkes.pdf)" at *USENIX Security 2020*.